bigbluebutton/bigbluebutton.github.io/_posts/admin/2022-01-27-clusterproxy.md

 configured to handle enough connections.
 Those optimizations however are rather specific to individual setups and thus out of the scope of this document.

-For the same reason, it is advisable to keep Scalite on a different machine and to provide a HA setup for the proxy server (i.e. using IP failover or Anycast).
+For the same reason, it is advisable to keep Scalelite on a different machine and to provide a HA setup for the proxy server (i.e. using IP failover or Anycast).
 Please monitor your setup carefully.